darktable-org/dtdocs/content/module-reference/utility-modules/shared/metadata-editor.md

 # preferences

-The "preferences…" option in the presets menu brings up a dialog where you can configure how metadata is handled within darktable.
+The "preferences…" option in the presets menu brings up a dialog where you can configure how metadata is handled within Ansel.
 For each metadata item, two check boxes allow you to restrict how metadata is handled:

 visible
 : Show or hide this metadata field.
 Hidden fields are not included in exported images.